Getting Around Morocco

 Included in ticket cost.

 The Moroccan road network is extensive but not without problems.
 High accident rates and speed traps are two examples that make for a tense journey.
 Hence, driving is not recommended for those after a relaxing holiday.

 Side of the roadRight

-International and local car hire companies have offices in major towns, cities and airports.
-Car hire is generally expensive, and prices vary with the season.
+International and local car hire companies are available in major towns, cities and airports.
+Prices vary with the season.
 The minimum age for driving a hired car is 18, although many hire companies require drivers to be 21 or over.

 There is no national breakdown service.
-Hire cars contain contact details in case of emergency.
+Call your car hire company in case of emergency.

 Foreign drivers must have:

 • A valid driving license from your country of residence

 • Car hire documentation